 I checked the label insert for various stimulants.
 They offered some information.

 Basically, yes, the gut ph (alkalinity/acidity) can reduce absorption.
 But it seems to vary by delivery method.
-That is, the way the medication is delivered to the blood stream.
-For example, Adderall, Concerta, Vyvanse, and Daytrana (the patch) are delivered via different mechanisms.
+That is, the way the medication is delivered to the bloodstream.
+For example, Adderall, Concerta, Vyvanse, and Daytrana (the patch) are all delivered via different mechanisms.